front cover of Along the Ramparts of the Tetons

 Oregon State University Press, 2019

 Living in Paris for a winter and a spring and waking each morning to a view of Notre Dame, David Oates is led to revise his life story from one of trudging and occasional woe into one punctuated by nourishing and sometimes unsettling brilliance.
-He asks: What is the meaning of this tremendousness?
+In The Mountains of Paris, he offers a technique of reimagining one’s life story that might be available to anyone.

-In long years of mountaineering Oates fought the self-loathing that had infused him as the gay kid in the Baptist pew.
-And in The Mountains of Paris, he ascends to a place of wonder.
-In luminous prose, Oates invites readers to share a sense of awe—whether awakened by a Vermeer painting or a wilderness sojourn, by the night sky, a loved one, or echoing strains of music—lifting the curtain on a cosmos filled with a terrifying yet beautiful rightness.
+In long years of mountaineering Oates fought the self-loathing which had infused him as the gay kid in the Baptist pew.
+In The Mountains of Paris, he ascends to a place of wonder through intense, personal narrative encounter with the strangeness of being alive.
+In his searching, luminous, and inimitable prose, Oates invites readers to share the sense of awe awakened by a Vermeer painting, or the night sky, or the echoing strains of music fading down a Paris street, lifting the curtain on a cosmos filled with a terrifying yet beautiful rightness.

 [more]